heliosdrm/GRUtils.jl/docs/src/animations.md

 The key in that function is the loop with repeated calls to `draw(gcf())`.
 That command is the one that actually produces the graphic representation of the current figure, i.e. draws each frame of the movie.
 When making animations, it is not sufficient to call the function `plot` that creates the figures; it is necessary to `draw` them explicitly.

-Another convenient way of calling the "function-" versions of `savemovie` or `movie` is with the `do` syntax that lets you create anonymous functions "on the fly" and pass them silently as the first argument of a function.
+Another convenient way of calling the "function-" versions of `savemovie` or `movie` is with the `do` syntax that lets you create anonymous functions "on the fly", and pass them silently as the first argument of a function.
 For instance, the following code produces the animation that is shown next:

 ```@example plot
 using GRUtils # hide